Sugar Land, Texas: Television

-Sugar Land is mentioned in Season 7 of the television series The Rookie, where the character Officer Miles Penn, portrayed by Deric Augustine, is said to have worked as a police officer in Sugar Land for two years before transferring to Los Angeles.

 Transportation

 Sugar Land currently does not have a mass transit system.
-However, this could change as it has been a possible candidate for expansion of Houston's METRORail system by means of a planned commuter rail along U.S. Highway 90A.
+However, it has been a possible candidate for expansion of Houston's METRORail system by means of a planned commuter rail along U.S. Highway 90A.
 The city is not a participant in the Houston area's METRO transit authority; Sugar Land's merchants do not collect the sales tax that partially funds that agency.
 Fort Bend County Public Transit provides commuter service from Sugar Land to Houston.

 Major thoroughfares

 Interstate 69/U.S. Highway 59, the major freeway running diagonally through the city, has undergone a major widening project in recent years to accommodate the region's daily commuters.
 The finished portion of the freeway from east of State Highway 6 to just west of State Highway 99 currently has eight main lanes, with two diamond lanes and six continuous frontage road lanes.
 The freeway is currently undergoing a major expansion west of the city to accommodate growth in the nearby Richmond/Rosenberg area and western Fort Bend County, as well as upgrading it to federal highway standards to reflect its newfound status as an interstate highway.

 U.S. Highway 90 Alternate is another major highway running through Sugar Land from west to east and traverses a historic area of the city, known as "Old Sugar Land".
 Originally the main highway in Sugar Land prior to the construction of what is now Interstate 69, U.S. Highway 90A is currently widened to an eight-lane highway with a 30 ft median between State Highway 6 and Interstate 69/U.S. Highway 59.

 State Highway 6 is a major highway running from north to southeast Sugar Land and traverses through the 10,000 acre master-planned community of First Colony.
 There is a freeway section that opened in 2008 from just west of Brooks Street/First Colony Blvd all the way to 3/4 miles north of U.S. Highway 90A.

 A segment of State Highway 99/Grand Parkway currently traverses the New Territory and River Park master-planned communities.
 The original highway opened in 1994, with toll lanes added in 2014.
 Construction will start soon south of its current terminus at Interstate 69/US 59, which is expected to extend the highway east to Alvin in Brazoria County.

 Texas F.M.
 1876, widely known as Copenhaver Road, is a north-south state highway in north Sugar Land.
 It traverses through many established areas and acts as the western border of the Sugar Land Business Park.